 What is Geothermal Heating?

-As they both take heat from the ground, it’s no surprise that there’s some confusion around the difference between geothermal heat and ground source heat.
+As both geothermal and ground source heating systems take heat from the ground, it's no surprise that there's some confusion around the difference between geothermal heat and ground source heat.

 How do geothermal heating systems work?